-The Lecturer in Social Anthropology will undertake research resulting in quality publications with leading publishers in the field and will teach at the undergraduate and postgraduate levels.
-As well as teaching in their areas of interest, the successful candidate will have the ability to teach core subjects in the Anthropology curriculum.
-The School is particularly interested in applicants who are in a position to provide specialist subjects in Ethnographic Methods and The Anthropology of Work.
-Furthermore, and in line with the University's aim of developing 'work ready graduates', s/he will be expected to play a lead role in embedding work integrated learning within the Anthropology curriculum, and in developing Anthropology's role as a provider of work integrated learning in the University more broadly.
+The successful applicant will undertake research resulting in quality publications with leading publishers in the field and will teach at the undergraduate and postgraduate levels.
+As well as teaching in their areas of interest, the successful candidate will have the ability to teach core subjects in the criminology curriculum.
 The successful candidate will supervise student research (at honours, postgraduate coursework and RHD levels), and will undertake administrative tasks associated with the appointees' responsibilities in teaching and research, and foster links with external networks.